-Bell, a Whig, was the representative for Kentucky's 4th congressional district from 1845 to 1847.
+Bell was the representative for Kentucky’s 4th congressional district and was a Whig.
+He served from 1845 to 1847.

 From Dec 1845 to Mar 1847, Bell missed 109 of 642 roll call votes, which is 17.0%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information